Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 working on does not always work since there is so much software around with installation scripts that don't follow good practices, but when it works it is easy to do on LUMI by simply loading a different partition module than the one that is auto-loaded by the `LUMI` module.

+It is currently problematic for the GPU nodes as due to a misconfiguration of the system the ROCm version is not the same on the login and GPU compute nodes, but that will hopefully be solved in the next update of the system.

 <figure markdown style="border: 1px solid #000">
   ![Step 2: Configure the envrionment - Demo](../img/LUMI-4day-20230214-software/Dia42.png){ loading=lazy }